okeeffed/cheat-sheets/Unity/Unity-Basics.md

 A quick navigation is to right click and use the arrows to move around.
 You can also use the mouse to change the direction of view.

-`F` key after selecting an object will navigate around an object.
+`F` key after selecting an object will focus in on the object.

+You can orbit by holding `alt` and dragging.